What Causes Migraines?

 Upper cervical-specific chiropractic care aims to align the C1 and C2 vertebrae.
 These bones are in a unique position that correlates to migraine occurrence.
 Here's why:

-When the atlas and axis bone become misaligned, it can throw off the blood flow to the brain.
 The cervical vertebrae facilitate blood flow through the vertebral foramen, bone loops that allows arteries with safe passage.
+When the atlas and axis bone become misaligned, the blood flow to the brain can be thrown off.
 If blood flow to parts of the brain is impacted, it can lead to symptoms of migraines.

 Cerebrospinal Fluid Drainage